By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 977|Pages: 2|5 min read

-Yoga has worked for me because at the time I was open minded.
+Yoga has worked for me because at the time I was open-minded.
 I literally emptied my plate and was ready for a fresh serving.
 I was willing to try a new approach to life and to harness my true power as I came to realize later.
-I also understand that it might not work for everybody and that is okay.
-We are all different and I respect the differences and uniqueness that we all represent.
-Yoga offers far beyond the physical and spiritual which sometimes tends to confuse a lot of people.
+I also understand that it might not work for everybody, and that is okay.
+We are all different, and I respect the differences and uniqueness that we all represent.
+Yoga offers far beyond the physical and spiritual, which sometimes tends to confuse a lot of people.
 This is the reason why I choose to stay out of any spiritual discussion in this book.

-December is always a high season for the artistes.
-This month like no other I would make some good money to push for some days but somehow not this year.
-Things were terrible and I felt the world was collapsing around me.
+The world of art in Kenya did not pay well, but we still had a few places which wanted entertainment.
+This provided a small fee, especially after putting a couple of gigs together, it worked to support us to some extent.
+December is always a high season for the artists.
+This month, like no other, I would make some good money to push for some days, but somehow not this year.
+Things were terrible, and I felt the world was collapsing around me.
 I once read somewhere that misfortunes don’t come singly.
-It has never been so true than this in this period.
+It has never been so true as it was during this period.
 Once they start, they come in a series.
-It’s the 10th and we have managed only a handful of gigs landing each with ksh5000 or 50 USD each in a group of 6 people.
+It’s the 10th, and we have managed only a handful of gigs, each landing with Ksh5000 or 50 USD each in a group of 6 people.
 This was cumulative from 2 different gigs.
-On the 11th I received a call and we got ourselves a gig outside town towards the central part of Kenya on the 25th of Dec 2012.
+On the 11th, I received a call, and we got ourselves a gig outside town towards the central part of Kenya on the 25th of Dec 2012.

 Browse our vast selection of original essay samples, each expertly formatted and styled